Aleksandr Selevko: 2022–23 season: Grand Prix debut

-2023–24 season
+2023–24 season: European silver

 In two appearances on the Challenger circuit to start the season, Selevko won the bronze medal at the 2023 CS Finlandia Trophy and placed fifth at the 2023 CS Budapest Trophy.
 He was invited as a replacement to the 2023 NHK Trophy, where he finished eighth.
 Selevko won the bronze medal at the 2023 CS Golden Spin of Zagreb, earning a personal best short program score in the progress, and took the silver medal at the Estonian Championships.